Like clockwork, it is and it was predictable and it is happening.

 It is genuine.

-This is a woman who wants during the Clinton, folks, I kid you not.
+This is a woman who wants during the Clinton.

 During the Clinton impeachment hearings, Sheila Jackson Lee wanted the Bill of Rights read aloud so there would be a written record of them in the congressional record.

-You don't understand.
+You don't understand?

 She wanted the Bill of Rights read aloud so there would be a written record of them.

-Uh don't make me explain this.
+Don't make me explain this.

-I'm not gonna explain it.
+I'm not going to explain it.

-She wanted a written record of the Bill of Rights, and therefore asked that they be read aloud.
+She wanted a written record of the Bill of Rights and therefore asked that they be read aloud.

 I know she can't help it.